UK Council for Psychotherapy

 Process of Counselling in London, Counselling in Camden, Counselling in Kings Cross - psychotherapy London, free will

 Free Will & Relationship To Fatalism, Preordainment, Determinism, Indeterminism & Randomness, Karma, Nature & Nurture - Dilemmas, Challenges Certain stages of our physical and psychological development are determined, e.g. baby, child, adulthood.
 We have the potential to influence certain things, yet can't always determine things, change realities.
 Determinism can be viewed as events having cause and effect with predetermined factors outside of human control.
 We are not determined by our past yet influenced by it.
 However the will is not completely determined (see also Wind Of Change).
 Some may live life as if it is only determined by fatalism, god (which renders human choice redundant), especially if we feel like a victim to determinism (that absolutely everything, including outcomes, is already preordained, determined without allowing for indeterminism, randomness, existentialism) or fate (what will happen will happen).
 "Am I ruled by fate or do I create my own destiny?" (see also Becoming Our Vision, Visualisation, Envisioning The Reality We Wish To Be True), "Why is this happening to me?", "Do I have to follow what is determined?" we may ask, as if our destiny is already fixed.
 We may overlook the possibility of coexistence and how our actions inform our destiny with all its potentials.
 (Heidegger states: "Only in communicating and in struggling does the power of destiny become free.")
 Some may believe that everything is mapped out for us - we have no choice or influence, as if our life is predestined, with no option for a range of potentials - that we must live life to a fixed script, narrative with inevitable scenarios or that our environment or genes entirely dictate - that we are helpless pawns and have no personal freedom or ability to respond to the influences of nature and nurture (as if it's nurture versus nature rather than the combination of both) combining to influence us - see also Self-Identity & Personality - Counselling London.
 In the nurture versus nature debate, neuroscience acknowledges we (and our highly susceptible brain organ) are shaped by the significant influence of our environment, experiences, social, life factors, including any parental stresses.
 We and our brain are also shaped by the impact of our past (including any non-responsiveness, empathic breaks and frustrations in our early life - see also Our First Relationship - Early Connections & Bonding Patterns).
 Our life direction is not merely determined by fate, our script, our history, our biology and genetic inheritance.
 It is said the impact of our ancestral lineage is carried in our cells.
-Our genes and the impact of our environment, the web of energies therefore interact in multiple ways.
+Our genes and the impact of our environment, the web of energies, karmic energies, therefore interact in multiple ways (see also Laws Of Attraction & Manifesting What We Need).
 Living with uncertainty, the unknown, may be challenging.
 The quote from a Greek drama (also attributed to Algernon Sidney and Benjamin Franklin) "God helps those who help themselves" refers to the human experience of acting freely.
 We have an impact on the scenarios we choose, what we envision.
 In the process of counselling some people may want to explore the notion of what comes around goes around, as we sow so shall we reap - the relationship between their conscious intentions, choices, actions, the law of cause and effect and what is called "karma" - how the natural law, nature of our intentions from our past determine what happens in the present, that what we give out, we receive back - the effect of our actions and reactions, the cause and effect (that for every action there is a reaction out there in the world).
-Linking pre-life and afterlife, "karma" in certain eastern religions (e.g. Buddhism, Hinduism) hold a narrative of "karma" through reincarnation, where actions in our current life have repercussions in our following life.
+The concept of karma is not accepted throughout many parts of the world and interpreted differently across philosophies, culture, individual perceptions and also dependent on our subjective criteria for judgement.
+Karma can be interpreted as the idea of moral cause and effect, where good actions lead to positive outcomes, and bad actions lead to negative ones in our current life or future life.
+Linking pre-life and afterlife, "karma" in certain eastern philosophies and religions (e.g. Buddhism, Hinduism) hold a narrative of "karma" through reincarnation, where actions in our current life have repercussions in our following life.
 Some may also want to explore how this affects our own path, life's journey or spiritual path and whether we should just let "karma" sort everything out for us.
-And many of us hold views that there is no good or bad "karma" - that there are only effects or consequences.
+And many of us hold views that there is no good or bad "karma" - that there are only effects or consequences, and we may want to let go f what is not in our control, and instead direct our energy towards what we can influence, embracing what comes our way, navigating things with a sense of ease.
 (See also Listening To The Evolving Unconscious)

 We can't direct the wind, but we can adjust the sails.
 Thomas S. Monson